Board Meeting - 9:00 amTo be held by Zoom - Contact the Board office for instructions on joining.

 Call to Order/Conflict of Interest Statement/Welcome and Introductions

-The meeting was called to order at 9:33 a.m. by Board Chair Steve Stadelman.
+The meeting was called to order at 9:26 a.m. by Board Chair Steve Stadelman.
 Other Board members present included Rachel Kirkman, Dennis LaPoint, Robert Mensah-Biney, Richard Spruill and Kenneth Taylor.
-Peer Review Committee Chair Neil Gilbert, Executive Director Barbara Geiger and Board Counsel Sarah Zambon were also present.
+Executive Director Barbara Geiger, staff member Jenna Miller and Board Counsel Sarah Zambon were also present.
 Dr. Stadelman read the Conflict of Interest Statement as required by the State Government Ethics Act.
 Dr. Taylor noted that, as the State Geologist and employee of the NC Department of Environmental Quality, he would refrain from participating in the deliberation or taking any action by the Board with respect to any matter involving an employee of the Department.
 A quorum was established.

 Welcome and Introductions

-Dr. Stadelman welcomed Board members and Board Investigator Neil Gilbert to the meeting.
+Dr. Stadelman welcomed Board members to the meeting.

 Approval of Minutes

-Motion to approve the minutes of the August 5, 2020 meeting was made by Dennis LaPoint and seconded by Dr. Mensah-Biney.
+Motion to approve the minutes of the December 2, 2020 meeting as amended was made by Kenneth Taylor and seconded by Rachel Kirkman.
 The motion carried unanimously.

-Dr. Taylor presented the first quarter balance sheet and profit and loss statement along with the 2019-2020 financial audit.
-Following an overview, motion was made by Dr. LaPoint and seconded by Dr. Spruill to accept the report as presented.
+Dr. Taylor presented the second quarter balance sheet and profit and loss statement.
+Following an overview, motion was made by Dr. Spruill and seconded by Dr. LaPoint to accept the report as presented.
 The motion carried.

 Legal Report and Board Training